 This is a simple exercise you can perform.
 All you need is a set of light dumbbells.
 To start, grab one in each hand.
 Mr. Klobe recommends a 3-5% of your body weight dumbbell.
 When you get used to exercising, you can increase your weight.

 Swing the dumbbells in a motion like a tennis payer swinging his racquet or a boxer swinging his fists as if he is throwing something.

 Mr. Klobe recommends performing this exercise every day for about five minutes.
 As he says, this exercise aims to strengthen the upper back musculature.

 Start by grabbing a light dumbbell (3-5% of your body weight in each hand) and lay on a bench on your back.
 Press the dumbbells and the resulting hollow back flat on the bench using your motor activity.

 You should do the exercise for one minute every single day.
 According to Mr. Klobe, the pullover raises the sternum through the pectoral musculature and flattens the flaring ribs through the abs.

 I recommend you add these exercises to your bodybuilding routine.
 That way, you will reap the benefits of both exercises meant to increase the mass of your muscles and corrective exercises to accompany vacuum bell therapy.

 “Bodybuilder” Vacuum Bell for Bodybuilders

-A special vacuum bell size is built with thicker silicone made for bodybuilders and special applications.
+A particular vacuum bell size is built with thicker silicone made for bodybuilders and unique applications.

 This model has slightly slimmer and softer sides than the classic model.
 Thus, the bodybuilder vacuum bell (19 cm) will be gentler on large chest muscles and sensitive nipples.